 With less than half the tide in, there was already plenty of water to pass under the road bridge and between the stumps of the old railway span alongside.
 A huge rusting drum suggested a swing bridge to allow boats to pass; online later, sure enough, that’s what it was (left, see inset); a railway running from 1865 for just short of a century.
 When we drove off the island at about HW, it was the drum was only thing above water.

-Chichester harbour is packed with parked-up sailboats (‘moored’ some might say); Langstone is virtually empty, possibly because it has much less deep water and a much narrower entrance.
+Chichester harbour is packed with parked-up sailboats (‘moored’ some might say), but Langstone is virtually empty, possibly because i’s shallower and with a much narrower entrance.
 These natural harbours formed after the last Ice Age and take about seven hours to fill, but drain in only five.
 And because they drain right down to unfathomable mudflats on which even a gannet in snowshoes can barely walk, exploring side creeks can only be done with the high water clock ticking.

 To aim for Langstone exit channel from the bridge, head for two tall poles visible to the SSW.
 By now the wind was in our faces giving a greater impression of speed, but the tide was coming in for another two hours (or do I add/subtract two hours?
 My brain hurts).
 We were way too early to catch a roiling ride out the 250-metre wide Langstone channel back into the Solent.
 We’d have to hack our way out along the side, like a Maori war party.